XML RSS

 6 Bright Sunlight 32,000-100,000 lux

 The advancement of technology has enabled the accurate measurement of the intensity of light.
-One such device is the digital light sensor from Intersil ISL29001 that is easily interfaced to any microcontroller unit using I2C.
+One such device is the sensor from Intersil ISL29001 that is easily interfaced to any microcontroller unit using I2C.
 If the microcontroller does not have any I2C pins, normal Input/Output pins can also be used.
 The extra effort needed is the additional programming code that you will have to do if you use the normal I/O pins.

 With this device, you will be able to measure the illumination of the light from 0.3 lux to 10,000 lux.
 The reading obtained from ISL29001 is in 15 bit digital format with a normal current consumption of less than 300 uA.
-A powerdown hardware pin is provided that will enable the MCU to further reduce the current consumption to less than 1uA when not in use.
+A power down hardware pin is provided that will enable the MCU to further reduce the current consumption to less than 1uA when not in use.
 This power saving feature is one of the most critical consideration that you will have to made if your design gets its power from a battery source.

 The typical circuit diagram of the I2C interfacing between the digital light sensor and a MCU is as shown above.
-Notice that a normal open drain I/O pin at the MCU can be used if there is no built-in I2C interface.
+Notice thata normal open drain I/O pin at the MCU can be used if there is no built-in I2C interface.
 Other typical features of the device are:

 • ROHS compliant.
 All products exported to Europe have to be ROHS compliant.